Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \subsection{RQ1: Comparison with Existing Fuzzers}

-To evaluate \ourtool against existing approaches, we run each fuzzer with a 24-hour time budget, which is a common setting in prior work~\cite{even2023grayc,xia2024fuzz4all,ou2024mutators,yang2024whitefox}.
+To evaluate \ourtool against existing approaches, we run each fuzzer with a 24-hour time budget, which is a common setting in prior work~\cite{even2023grayc,xia2024fuzz4all,ou2024mutators,yang2024whitefox,wang2025fuzzing}.
 Also, each fuzzer is executed independently for five trials.
-Fuzz4All and MetaMut both use GPT-4o as \ourtool, while Clozemaster employs a fine-tuned model.
-We execute each fuzzer five times independently.
+Following existing studies~\cite{ou2024mutators,wang2025fuzzing}, we report the average of the line coverage within the multiple rounds, and collect the union of all recovered crashes during all rounds.
+For fare comparison, Fuzz4All and MetaMut both use the same backend LLM, GPT-4o, as \ourtool, while Clozemaster is equipped with their original fine-tuned model.